bcgov/wps-research/README.md

     bin/hclust data/mS2.bin data/mS2.bin_label.bin 10

     video of clustering: https://www.youtube.com/watch?v=ooOHEubDNvM

 ## License

 Copyright 2021 Province of British Columbia

 Licensed under the Apache License, Version 2.0 (the "License");
-you mayn't use these files except in compliance with the License.
+you may not use these files except in compliance with the License.

 You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0